georgembugua00/credit_risk_classifier/README.md

 - **Model Evaluation:** Evaluated model performance using various metrics like accuracy, precision, recall, F1-score, and ROC AUC score to assess the model's ability to correctly classify loan defaults.

 ## Results

-Our analysis identified a Random Forest model, tuned using Randomized Search CV, as the best performing model for credit risk prediction.
-The model achieved a high level of accuracy and precision in identifying potential loan defaults.
+Random Forest with RandomizedSearchCV: The Random Forest model, tuned using RandomizedSearchCV, emerged as the best performer.

-# Deployment

-The final Random Forest model is saved as a serialized file for easy deployment into Equity Bank's loan approval process.
-The model can be integrated into the bank's existing infrastructure to provide real-time credit risk assessments for loan applications.
+This can be attributed to its ability to handle non-linear relationships in the data, its robustness to outliers, and its effectiveness in imbalanced classification problems.